- See a full list of publications

-Hannah’s first monograph is forthcoming in the Gender and Culture Series at Columbia University Press in May 2019.
+Hannah’s first monograph was published in the Gender and Culture Series at Columbia University Press in 2019.
 The Outside Thing: Modernist Lesbian Romance explores the crucial yet overlooked role of literary and affective romance in the works of Gertrude Stein, Radclyffe Hall, and Djuna Barnes.
-Drawing upon extensive new archival research, The Outside Thing presents romance as a heterosexual space or plot upon which lesbian writers wilfully set up camp.
+Drawing upon extensive archival research, The Outside Thing presents romance as a heterosexual space or plot upon which lesbian writers wilfully set up camp.

-Hannah is currently beginning work on a second monograph, provisionally entitled Between the Wars, Behind the Times: Lesbian Modernists in the British and American Press, 1918-1939.
-This project examines ways in which popular newspapers – now instrumental in packaging ‘coming out’ stories – attempted to police perceptions of love between women in the years between the two World Wars.
-The completed monograph will offer original and vital insights not only into public understandings of female homosexuality in the first half of the twentieth century, but also into popular journalism’s often unsettling interactions with ‘new’ sexual and textual identities.
+Hannah is currently beginning work on a second monograph, Behind the Times: Lesbian Modernists and the Popular Press.
+This book examines ways in which popular newspapers – now instrumental in packaging ‘coming out’ stories – attempted to police perceptions of love between women in the years between the two World Wars.
+Behind the Times will offer original and vital insights not only into public understandings of female homosexuality in the first half of the twentieth century, but also into popular journalism’s often unsettling interactions with ‘new’ sexual and textual identities.